bilboBalla/mandelbrot_set_in_java/README.md

 ## Getting Started

 To run this app simply download the MandelbrotSet.jar file and run it.
-You may need to update the version of java you are running, I built it with jdk 9.0.4.
+You may need to update the version of java you are running, I built it with jdk 9.0.4. alternatively you can clone the repo and run the test script from a terminal or command promt.

 ### Prerequisites